On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Incoming renormalization

 Second, since diagonal components of the anti-hermitian part of field renormalization cannot be fixed and are usually set to zero, expressions for the mass counterterms $\delta m^{L,R}$ also have the same real part for $i=j$ and that real part also corresponds to the one found in~\cite{Espriu2002}.
 In our scheme the imaginary parts of diagonal components of $\delta m^{L,R}$ are complex conjugate to each other and are not the same as in~\cite{Espriu2002} due to absorptive parts and hermitian conjugation.
 In other words, we may cheat a little and use the off-diagonal mass counterterm expressions for diagonal terms as well, however, we will use this extension to all $i$ and $j$ only for the real part.

+Third, in the standard approach factors of ${1/(m_i^2-m_j^2)}$ are evident due to the fact that there are mass structures ${m_i^2+m_j^2},\ {2m_im_j},\ m_i,\ m_j$ that do not simplify with ${1/(m_i^2-m_j^2)}$.
+Our approach distributes these structures between field and mass counterterms by definition, such that the degenerate mass limit is non-singular.

-Finally, we may ask whether it is at all needed to have off-diagonal mass counterterms.
+Fourth, we may ask whether it is at all needed to have off-diagonal mass counterterms.
 Let us consider the case of the SM CKM matrix renormalization in~\cite{Denner1990_CKMreno}.
 There the authors do not introduce off-diagonal mass counterterms and field renormalization is used to account for all the UV divergences appearing in the mass term.
 In turn, this means that divergences are propagated by field renormalization from the mass term to other terms in the Lagrangian.
 That is why the authors in~\cite{Denner1990_CKMreno} \textit{needed} to renormalize the CKM matrix on the basis of a UV divergent $W$ vertex, and that is why the anti-hermitian part of the field renormalization appeared in their approach.
 In terms of divergences, by introducing the CKM counterterm one simply goes back to the case where all of the UV divergences are contained in the mass term.
-However, this also moves finite parts, which then makes physical amplitudes gauge-dependent.
+However, this also moves finite parts, which then makes the CKM counterterm and, at least in part, physical amplitudes gauge-dependent.
 On the other hand, in our approach the anti-hermitian part of field renormalization is always finite and the mass counterterms account for the UV divergences in the mass term without propagating them to other terms in the Lagrangian.
 In turn, the $W$ vertex is finite and there is no need to renormalize the CKM mixing matrix on the basis of divergences.
-In addition, our approach does not spoil gauge properties.
-We may conclude that it is needed to have off-diagonal mass counterterms alongside field renormalization to avoid propagation of UV divergences --- mass counterterms in Eq.~(\ref{eq:dZL}) and Eq.~(\ref{eq:dZR}) are not due to a trivial shift of the field renormalization.
+In addition, our approach does not spoil gauge properties of the CKM matrix and its counterterm, as the counterterm is trivially 0.
+We may conclude that it is needed to have off-diagonal mass counterterms alongside field renormalization to avoid propagation of UV divergences --- mass counterterms in eq.~(\ref{eq:dZL}) and eq.~(\ref{eq:dZR}) are not due to a trivial shift of the field renormalization.